ywwes26/MCMC-Auxiliary/README.md

 ## Run Experiments

-The source codes for each algorithm are provided in `src`, the scripts to run each experiment are provided in `scripts`, and the codes to compute ESS/s and KS-statistic are provided in `eval`.
+The source code for each algorithm is provided in `src`, the scripts for running experiments are in `scripts`, and the code for computing ESS/s and KS statistics is in `eval`.

 ### 20-Dimensional Truncated Gaussian Example